kbase/sample_service_validator_config/docs/build-and-deploy.md

 The resulting branch is created or updated with just the contents of the `dist` directory; all other content in the repo is absent.
 This makes these branches suitable for consumption by downstream services or clients.

-Note that releases create/update an evergreen branch `dist-release` as well as a per-release tag `dist-release-v#.#.#`.
+Note that releases create or update an evergreen branch `dist-release` as well as creating a per-release tag `dist-release-v#.#.#` on the `dist-release` branch.

 ### Remove pull request branches

 As you, astute reader, may have recognized, creating a distribution branch per pull request would result in many extant `dist-pull_request-#` branches.
 When a PR is active, the pull request branches can be useful for testing and evaluation.
-However, once a PR is closed (whether merged or abandoned), the associated `dist` branch has no further value.
+However, once a PR is closed (whether merged or abandoned), the associated `dist` branch has no further use.

 The workflow verbosely named `delete-closed-pr-dist-branch.yml` takes care of that by triggering the deletion of a PR's `dist` branch when the PR is closed, using the trigger `pull_request` for `master` branch when `closed`.